Biz-codes/DSA-Big-O/README.md

         return false;
     }
 }
+Constant time, because the number of operations doesn't change based on the input

 3. Are you here?
 What is the Big O of the following algorithm?
 Explain your answer